Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Playstyle for Protection Warriors

 The Protection Warrior focuses solely on stalling a game and protecting his team for as long as possible.
-While doing this, you must push out as much damage and pressure as you can to help drain the enemy team's Mana pool.
+While doing this, you must push out as much damage and pressure as possible to help drain the enemy team's Mana pool.

-In general, PvP comes down to good judgment and decision-making.
-There are no two matches that are identical, and you will have to use your toolkit differently versus some enemies than the general guidelines indicate.
-However, the most important part is to master the fundamentals of playing Protection Warrior, like dealing damage and reacting to enemy cooldowns, before thinking about how to outplay your opponents, and you should therefore focus on the information and rotations listed in this section for starters.
+PvP comes down to good judgment and decision-making.
+No two matches are identical, and you will have to use your toolkit differently versus some enemies than the general guidelines indicate.
+However, the most important part is to master the fundamentals of playing Protection Warrior, like dealing damage and reacting to enemy cooldowns, before thinking about how to outplay your opponents, you should focus on the information and rotations listed in this section for starters.

 Before the Gates Open

-Coordinate with your team who your kill target is going to be, and any potential swaps you can do.
-The main focus of your team should be to hit the target you can do the most damage to, but also prevent the most damage from, like an enemy Shadow Priest.
+Coordinate with your team who your kill target will be and any potential swaps you can do.
+The main focus of your team should be to hit the target you can do the most damage to but also prevent the most damage from, like an enemy, Shadow Priest.

 Offensive Rotation